WeblateOrg/weblate/docs/contributing/security.rst

 This allows us to detect vulnerabilities early and release an updated version of the container containing fixes.

-You can get the results of these scans at GitHub - they are stored as artifacts on our CI.
+You can get the results of these scans at GitHub - they are stored as artifacts on our CI as Static Analysis Results Interchange Format (SARIF).

 .. see-also::